alvinyapvfx/houdini_tools/README.md

 SOP Context:
 * FS Filecache: Simple file caching tool built around the filecache sop.
 Supports versioning as well as subframe export.
 * FS Clusterbox: Creates a grid of boxes around an incoming object.
 Allows you to pick how many boxes in each axis.
+Useful for wedging multiple sims using tops.
 * FS Depth From Camera: Creates Z Depth attribute
 * FS Flow Vectors: Creates flow vectors
 * FS Frustum: Creates very simple frustum geometry